 ‘Fruit in syrup‘ suggested my reader Sabrina.

 Ottomans brought the quince to the Balkans.
 Immediately upon coming here the quince took on a romantic hue.
-It grabbed a hold on lore and music, and achieved solid cultural significance.
+It grabbed a hold of lore and music and achieved solid cultural significance.

 There is something about the quince.
 Heavy.
 Hard.
 Tart.
 Beautiful.
 It doesn’t like that you try to consume it raw.
 You may want to, but even when ripe it tastes unripe.
 You might handle a slice or two, but it’ll never let you finish it whole.